mika-f/mika-f/README.md

 ### Hi there 👋, I'm Natsuneko.

+I'm a garbage engineer who can only do 0 (emptiness)  1 (product).
+I am transferring the repository that has been formed to some extent, so if you are interested, please contact us.
+It can be yours.

+#### Bio

 <!--
 **mika-f/mika-f** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.